Alex4386-vault/wcyd4minecraft/escalate/README.md

 Also, verdict statement literally tells  `public good arising from limiting teenager's access is much more than providing freedom for parents to allow their childrens to play online games.`.

-which clearly says Freedom of the individual was suppressed for public good. (even destroying the individual's dream, being a progamer).
+which clearly says Freedom of the individual was suppressed for public good. (even destroying the individual's dream, being a professional gamer).
 This is a pure definition of totalitarianism and also, nazism and more-likely seen on other-side of the Korea.

 If you can speak out loud, Share these words and help us achieve liberty of e-sports and gaming in general.